wgohome/plants-pipeline/README.md

 A data directory will be created at `/path/to/data/repository/pipeline-data` if it does not already exists.
 If it exists, sub-directories that are missing will be created.
 The variable for `DATA_PATH` will then be updated as `/path/to/data/repository/pipeline-data` in `config/constants.py` file.

 Then, open `config/constants.py` file.
 Check that `DATA_PATH` is correct.
 Edit the `ASPERA_SSH_KEY` variable accordingly based on your local machine installation of Aspera ascp.

 For linux machines, it is usually at:
 `ASPERA_SSH_KEY = "/home/user/.aspera/cli/etc/asperaweb_id_dsa.openssh"`

 For Macintosh, it is usally at:
 `ASPERA_SSH_KEY = "/Users/user/Applications/Aspera CLI/etc/asperaweb_id_dsa.openssh"`

+Then, ensure that your machine has the following programs installed
+- chromium
+- chromedriver (compatible with your version of chromium)

 ## For each subsequent runs